cerebro-data/native-toolchain/README.md

 Here, the arguments are package version pairs.

+If a build is failing silently, try running in debug mode:
+  DEBUG=1 ./build.sh thrift 0.11.0-p2

 # Mac OS X

 To build on Mac we cannot use a custom GCC, so we have to use